FormulaMonks/potluck/README.md

 ==========

-This software consists of multiple pieces of bundled software, some of which contain a separate but compatible license from the license below.
-Unless otherwise noted, the license below applies to all components contained within.
+This software consists of multiple pieces of bundled software, some of which contain a separate license from the license below.
+For components with existing licenses, their existing license applies.
+For the remainder, the license below applies.

 Copyright (c) 2009, 2010, 2011 Ben Alavi & Tim Goh